Session 2.5: Make Claude remember (across sessions and across breakages)

 - When I propose something internal-sounding, redirect to a public/synthetic analogue.

-- At session start, run /refresh to load CLAUDE.md, MEMORY.md, and session-log.md.
+- At session start, type /refresh to load your MEMORY.md file and recent session-log on demand.

 Claude: walk the user through each section.
 Read out loud what’s already there from 2.1.
 Ask “is this still true?” for each.
 Update where the answer is no.